scijava/parsington/README.md

   postfix queue or syntax tree from your infix expression, which you can then process or evaluate however you see fit.
-Parsington also provides an [eval subpackage](src/main/java/org/scijava/parsington/eval) that can evaluate expressions involving objects of common types ({@code java.lang.Boolean}, {@code java.lang.Number}, {@code java.lang.String}), and which is extensible to your own needs&mdash;there is no assumption that your variables will consist of any particular data type, numerical or otherwise.
+Parsington also provides an [eval subpackage](src/main/java/org/scijava/parsington/eval) that can evaluate expressions involving objects of common types (`java.lang.Boolean`, `java.lang.Number`, `java.lang.String`), and which is extensible to your own needs&mdash;there is no assumption that your variables will consist of any particular data type, numerical or otherwise.
 * __Extensibility.__ The
   [default operators](src/main/java/org/scijava/parsington/Operators.java), a
   synthesis of Java and MATLAB syntax, work well.
 But if you need something